 The panelists included Erica Smith Fichman, Community Forestry Manager at Philadelphia Parks & Recreation; Maura McCarthy, Executive Director of Fairmount Park Conservancy; Tim Ifill, Associate Director of Trees at Pennsylvania Horticultural Society; and Ruth Birchett, Founder of Heritage CDC.
 The panel was moderated by Paige Carlson-Heim, Director of theTD Charitable Foundation.

-The conversation is timely as Philadelphia, despite invaluable efforts like TreePhilly and PHS Tree Tenders, has lost 6% of its tree canopy over the last 10 years, according to a recent study by the University of Vermont Spatial Analysis Lab.
+The conversation is timely as Philadelphia, despite invaluable efforts like TreePhilly and PHS Tree Tenders, has lost 6% of its tree canopy over the last 10 years, according to a recent study.
 Tree canopy refers to the amount of land in the city covered by tree leaves and branches, and it matters because it is the source of the benefits that trees provide: shade for cooling in the summer, rainfall absorption to reduce flooding, and pollution reduction via catching particulates from the air.

 All of the speakers agreed that the residents of Philadelphia have the power to impact our tree canopy and offered a variety of answers to the final question of the session, “What can people do to make a positive impact on Philadelphia’s urban forest?”
 Below are seven actions Philadelphians can take to protect our urban forest today!